tranqulity21/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display contents of 2 files
+last 10 lines of a file